andreapergetti/authorization_transparency/README.md

 ```

 ### Authorization create with JWT:
-Step to create a token
+Step to create a token from a file called *jwtRS256.key*
 ```
 import jwt
 from cryptography.hazmat.primitives import serialization